pcast01/pcast01.github.io/_posts/2016-11-06-get-started-with-Powershell.md

        Get-Help gci
 {% endhighlight %}
 ![Get-Help GCI]({{ site.url }}/assets/images/get_helpGCI-min.png)
-As you can see the [Get-Help](http://ss64.com/ps/get-help.html) will also include examples of how to use commands in powershell.
+As you can see the [Get-Help](http://ss64.com/ps/get-help.html) gives you the description and syntax.
 I find this extremely helpful when I need a quick example of how to correctly execute a command.
+You can also use parameter -Full to display the entire help file of a command.

 3. __Get-Member__ - This command gives us information about the object's properties and Methods.
 For an example of how this works lets go back to our earlier example: